ros2/launch/launch_xml/README.md

 e.children
 ```

-It returns a list of launch_xml.Entity wrapping each of the xml children.
+It returns a list of `launch_xml.Entity` wrapping each of the XML children.

 ## Built-in substitutions